Document storage

 Last updated: 1 June 2026

-Uploaded documents should be stored in private object storage, not as database blobs.
+Uploaded client documents are stored in private object storage, not as database blobs or public web folders.

-Users access data through their current workspace.
-Staff roles should be used to limit who can manage clients, documents, settings, and billing.
+Each firm works inside its own workspace.
+Staff roles control who can manage clients, documents, settings, and billing.

-Public upload links can expire, be disabled, limit file size and type, and be rate limited to reduce abuse.
+Client upload links can expire, be disabled, restrict file type and size, and are rate limited to reduce abuse.

-Upload events should be logged so teams can see when proof was received.
+Upload events are recorded in activity logs so your team can see when proof was received.

-Security headers, login throttling, file validation, activity logs, backups, and private buckets all reduce risk.
+The application uses security headers, login throttling, file validation, activity logs, and private storage buckets.

-If you believe you have found a security issue, contact hello@complychase.ai with enough detail for us to investigate.
+If you believe you have found a security issue, email hello@complychaseai.com with steps to reproduce, affected URLs, and potential impact.

 Questions about this page?